 Enable DNS Global Server Load Balancing

-GSLB(Global Server Load Balancing) is a DNS redistribution function that intelligently distributes traffic among multiple server clusters.
-GSLB combines each server’s availability, distance, system load, RPS, and connection count metrics to direct user requests to the most appropriate server via DNS response.
+GSLB (Global Server Load Balancing) is a DNS-based traffic distribution feature that intelligently distributes traffic among multiple server clusters.
+GSLB combines server availability, distance, system load, RPS (Requests Per Second), and connection count metrics to guide user requests to the most suitable servers through DNS responses.

 Global Configuration

-- Plan update interval: Global server load balancing plan update interval.
+- Plan update interval: The update interval for the global load balancing plan.

-- Max number of DNS results: Limit the number of DNS resolution records.
-If the number of resolution records returned is greater than the limit, those that exceed the limit will not be returned.
+- Max number of DNS results: Limits the number of DNS resolution records.
+If the number of returned records exceeds the limit, only the records within the limit will be returned.

 Node Configuration

-- High Watermark: When the metric of the node exceeds the high water level, the flow will no longer be distributed to this node
+- High Watermark: When a node’s metrics exceed the high watermark, traffic will no longer be distributed to that node.

 View Load Balancing Plan

-Once the global load balancing plan is generated, these charts can be seen in the plan list.
+After the global load balancing plan is generated, you can see the following charts in the plan list.

-The left side contains two types of diagrams.
+The left side contains two types of charts:

 Traffic Distribution